Planning to go to the Iguazu Falls? Not sure how long to spend there or what to see? Here are my top 5 tips for a fantastic visit.

 “Puerto Iguazu is a dump, but you will only need one day to see both sides of the Falls” adds Alan.
 “Oh … and watch out for those racoon type creatures!”

 Sage words of advice to prepare me for a trip to these world-famous waterfalls, straddling the border between Argentina and Brazil?
 Let’s find out with my top 5 tips for visiting the Falls.

 1. Allow enough time to visit the Argentinian side of the Iguazu Falls

 Your $25 admission ticket gives you access to five different trails, ranging from 600m to 7km in length.
-I spent around six hours inside the park, but didn’t have enough time to check out every trail and take the boat ride.
+I spent around six hours inside the park but didn’t have enough time to check out every trail and take the boat ride.
 I certainly wouldn’t recommend visiting both sides of the Iguazu Falls in one day!
 Sorry Alan.

-This maze of walkways on the Argentinian side allow you get close up and personal to the falls.
+This maze of walkways on the Argentinian side allows you get close up and personal to the falls.
 For an overall panoramic view, follow the green trail from the Visitors Centre, and the take the shortest trail, the upper trail (Circuito Superior).

 Then take the lower trail (Circuito Inferior), a 1.6km romp through the forest leading to some of the parks most spectacular waterfalls, including Salto Ramirez and Bossetti.

 Make sure that you build in time to take the train to the Devil’s Throat (Garganta Del Diablo) station.
 From there, walk on wooden platforms suspended over the churning waters to reach the Devil’s Throat.
 Dozens of powerful waterfalls converge in a horseshoe shape, and it is tricky to distinguish mist from water.
 Multicolour butterflies flutter around your face, vivid against the dazzling opacity of the falls.
 And yes … you will get drenched!
 One point to Tom.